IBM/java-microprofile-fault-monitoring/README.md

 > NOTE: In order for prometheus to scrape fault tolerant metrics, you should hit each of the endpoints annonated with fault tolerant annotations.
 The metrics query starts with `ft_`.

-Prometheus server is set up to scrape metrics from your microservices and gathers time series data which can saved in the database or can be directly fed to Grafana to visualize different metrics.The deployment yaml file [deploy-prometheus.yml](manifests/deploy-prometheus.yml) deploys the Prometheus server into the cluster which you can be accessed on port 9090 after port forwarding.
+Prometheus server is set up to scrape metrics from your microservices and gathers time series data which can saved in the database or can be directly fed to Grafana to visualize different metrics.
+The deployment yaml file [deploy-prometheus.yml](manifests/deploy-prometheus.yml) deploys the Prometheus server into the cluster which you can be accessed on port 9090 after port forwarding.

 > NOTE: This is only for development purpose.
 Grafana is pre-configured to connect to Prometheus server to get metrics.

-To access Prometheus server,you can port forward using the following command although its not recommended.
+To access Prometheus server,you can port forward using the following command although it's not recommended.

 ```bash
 kubectl port-forward pod/<prometheus-server-pod-name>  9090:9090